Before booking a hotel in Bali, there are a few caveats to consider, particularly when searching for accommodation online before your trip.

 There are a lot of places to stay in Bali, but certain areas tend to attract specific kinds of travelers and budgets.

-Thanks to nearly five kilometers of wide beaches and close proximity to the airport, Kuta is where the action is — for better or worse.
+Thanks to nearly five kilometers of wide beaches and close proximity to the airport, Kuta is where the action is—but that's not always a good thing.
 Most visitors spend at least a little time in South Bali before heading to quieter places farther afield.

 Although not exhaustive, here are a few of the most popular places to stay in Bali:

-- Kuta Beach: Kuta attracts the most surfers and backpacking travelers, so there are plenty of noisy, budget accommodation choices around the epicenter of Poppies I and II.
+- Kuta Beach: Kuta attracts a lot of new surfers and backpacking travelers, so there is an abundance of noisy, budget accommodation choices around the neighborhood of Poppies I and II located behind the Beachwalk shopping center.
 Parallel to the beach, Jalan Pantai (Beach Road) in Kuta is pretty well the main drag for Bali.
-Jalan Legian (the Kuta stretch) is a busy strip of nightclubs, restaurants, and shops.
-Life generally gets quieter as you move farther north from Kuta Beach.
+Jalan Legian in Kuta is a busy strip of nightclubs, restaurants, and shops.
+Life generally gets quieter and a little more "grown up" as you move farther north from Kuta Beach.

-- North of Kuta Beach: Just above Kuta Beach, you’ll find Legian — slightly quieter aside from the sports bars filled with day-drinking Bali regulars.
+- North of Kuta Beach: Just above Kuta Beach, you’ll find Legian.
+It's slightly calmer aside from the sports bars filled with day-drinking Bali regulars.
 North of Legian is Seminyak where hotel and dining options are considerably more upscale compared to their neighbors in the south.

-- Ubud: Verdant Ubud is famous for attracting a yoga crowd, but it has its share of cafes, organic eateries, artisans, and culture to make up for the lack of a beach.
+- Ubud: Verdant Ubud is famous for attracting a growth-oriented crowd interested in yoga, spas, and health workshops.
+The green setting, organic eateries, artisans, and "new age" culture make up for the lack of a beach.

 - South of the Airport: Jimbaran and Uluwatu are famous for the world-class surfing.
 Rocky beaches and big waves keep many families away, but some great deals for boutique hotels and homestays can be found in the area.